 The border city of Reynosa now hosts asylum seekers from around the world.
 Along with Central Americans, there are asylum seekers from Haiti, Ivory Coast, Burundi, Guinea, Cameroon, the Democratic Republic of the Congo, and more.
 These asylum seekers are trapped at the border, waiting for Title 42 to be repealed so that they may reunite with their families and move on with their lives.
 Our aim is to work with these communities to improve their living conditions and meet their basic needs for shelter and safety.

 Source: US Customs and Border Patrol

-A public plaza in Reynosa, MX is home to hundreds of asylum seekers.
-Our team works with the people residing there to address their most critical needs, including access to handwashing and drinking water.
+A public plaza in Reynosa, MX is home to thousands of asylum seekers.
+Our team works with the people residing there to address their most critical water, sanitation, and hygiene needs.

 In collaboration with Global Response Management

-The Aquablocks are a mobile water treatment system that was implemented in the Matamoros Refugee Camp and will be reused in Reynosa shelters to provide clean drinking water to hundreds of asylum seekers.
+The AquaBlock is a mobile water treatment system that was implemented in the Matamoros Refugee Camp and will be reused in Reynosa shelters to provide clean drinking water to hundreds of asylum seekers.

 In partnership with The Sidewalk School

 Science, Technology, Engineering, and Math (STEM) classes are an excellent way to engage and excite the next generation of engineers.
 Through hands-on projects, kids play to learn about basic engineering concepts with us at their local schools.